Nodetus-Integrators-LLC/linear_repo/README.md

 - Q2 2025: Advanced Workflows

 Stay tuned for updates and new features that will enhance your project management capabilities in Linear.

+# Requirements Documentation

+This directory contains detailed requirements documentation for our project features and enhancements.

+## 📁 Structure

+- `02_REQUIREMENTS.md` - Template and active requirements documents
+- Each requirement document follows our standardized format to ensure consistency and completeness

+## 🔄 Requirements Process

+1. **Creation**: New requirements are created using the template format
+2. **Review**: Requirements are reviewed for completeness and clarity
+3. **Validation**: Stakeholders verify the requirements meet business needs
+4. **Implementation**: Development team uses requirements as reference
+5. **Updates**: Requirements are updated as needed during development

+## 📝 Template Sections

+- **Problem Statement**: Clear description of the user pain point
+- **Proposed Solution**: Approach to solving the problem
+- **Value Delivery**: Business value and expected impact
+- **Acceptance Criteria**: Specific, testable criteria
+- **Dependencies**: Required resources or prerequisites
+- **Progression Indicators**: Development readiness checks
+- **Related Documents**: Links to supporting materials

+## 🎯 Best Practices

+1. Keep requirements SMART (Specific, Measurable, Achievable, Relevant, Time-bound)
+2. Include quantifiable metrics where possible
+3. Update requirements as new information emerges
+4. Link to relevant design documents and discovery issues
+5. Maintain clear acceptance criteria

+## ✅ Validation Checklist

+Before marking requirements as complete, ensure:
+- [ ] All sections are filled out
+- [ ] Acceptance criteria are specific and testable
+- [ ] Dependencies are identified
+- [ ] Business value is clearly stated
+- [ ] Stakeholders have reviewed and approved